 plotting.
 They’re about people.

 Why do we write?
 Or, more specifically, for what purpose do we write?
-(Okay, and let’s forget about that Pulitzer for a moment.)
-But what is it that we hope to convey to our readers?
+(Let’s forget about that Pulitzer for a moment.)
+But what do we hope to convey to our readers?
 What do we assume will move or excite or enrich an audience?
 How do we create characters or ideas that might remain in a reader’s thoughts for a month or a year or a lifetime?

 The simple answer is, of course, to tell a good story.
 But let’s dig more deeply.
 What exactly defines a Great American Novel?
 (Or a Great Nigerian Novel, for that matter.)
 As fiction writers, are we attempting to reveal the truth about…what?
 The truth about truth?
 About deceit?
 About pride or prejudice, war or peace?
 About fate or luck?
 About zombies or ghosts, aliens or evil step-mothers?
 About falling in love or coping with death?
 About fitting in or dropping out?
 In a real sense, whatever our genre, or topic, whatever our slam-dunk story line, there’s a deeper importance—one that infiltrates all plots and genres and fictive rationale.
 One that connects author and reader.